 The university has state-of-the-art facilities in many areas and is a cultural center for the state.
 Located on a high plain between the Laramie and Snowy Range mountain ranges, Laramie has more than 300 days of sunshine a year and is near year-round outdoor activities that include skiing, hiking, camping, bicycling, fishing, hunting and climbing.

 The University of Wyoming enrolls approximately 14,000 students which includes 3,000 graduate students.
 The Animal Science department consists of approximately 15 faculty members and 250 undergraduate students.

-APPLICATION PROCEDURE: Applicants should complete the on-line application and a letter of application/statement of interest which describes the applicant’s experience and goals in research and teaching, include a curriculum vitae and contact information for three professional references (include name, title, address, phone, and email).
-Please go to https://jobs.uwyo.edu/psp/EREC/UWEXTERNAL/HRMS/c/HRS_HRAM.HRS_CE.GBL?SiteId=6 to apply.
-For questions regarding the application process or the position, please contact Dr. Mike Day, Search Committee Chair (email@example.com; 307-766-6309).
-Screening of applications will begin on September 10, 2017 and continue until a suitable candidate is identified.
+APPLICATION PROCEDURE: Applicants should complete the on-line application and include a letter of application/statement of interest, description of the applicant’s experience and goals in research and teaching, curriculum vitae and contact information for three professional references (include name, title, address, phone, and email).
+Please go to https://jobs.uwyo.edu/psp/EREC/UWEXTERNAL/HRMS/c/HRS_HRAM.HRS_CE.GBL?Page=HRS_CE_JOB_DTL&Action=A&SiteId=6&JobOpeningId=8432&PostingSeq=1 to apply.
+For more information regarding the position please contact Dr. Mike Day, Search Committee Chair (email@example.com; 307-766-6309).
+Screening of applications will begin on January 15, 2018 and continue until a suitable candidate is identified.